 Federal and University regulations require that all recipients of federal loans participate in an exit interview counseling session upon graduation, withdrawal from the University, or dropping below six semester hours.
 These loans include Perkins (NDSL), Subsidized Stafford (GSL), and Unsubsidized Stafford (UGSL) loans.
 Counseling sessions can be completed online at https://studentloans.gov.
 For more information, contact the Office of Financial Aid at firstname.lastname@example.org or (850) 644-0539.

-Additional Sources of Financial Aid
+Additional Sources of Financial Support

 A listing of additional sources of financial aid such as scholarships can be found on the Financial Aid Web site at http://financialaid.fsu.edu.
 Individual departments described in the "Academic Departments and Programs" section of this General Bulletin list scholarships, as well as assistantships available for students of specific majors.
 The University also has a Foundation Scholarship search site, FS4U, at https://fsu.academicworks.com/.

 The Federal Work Study Program (FWSP)